Statistical Guarantees for Approximate Stationary Points of Shallow Neural Networks: Appendix: Proofs for shallow linear networks

-First let us concentrate on the second term of display above and 1.~use the triangle inequality and properties of absolute values, 2.~use H\"{o}lder inequality, 3.~get a factor $\normtwo{\GenVecSB}$ out of the summation, 4.~use Cauchy–Schwarz inequality, and 5. some rewriting to obtain \begingroup \allowdisplaybreaks
+First, let's concentrate on the second term of display above and 1.~use the triangle inequality and properties of absolute values, 2.~use H\"{o}lder inequality, 3.~get a factor $\normtwo{\GenVecSB}$ out of the summation, 4.~use Cauchy–Schwarz inequality, and 5. some rewriting to obtain \begin{linenomath} \allowdisplaybreaks \begingroup